 Maxxis: Best for Selection

-Find Maxxis here.
-Taiwanese mega-maker of bicycle and off-road vehicle tires Cheng Shin sells premium tires under its Maxxis brand.
+Find Maxxis here on Amazon.
+Taiwanese mega-maker of bicycle and off-road vehicle tires, Cheng Shin, sells premium bike (and other) tires under its Maxxis brand.
 Best known in mountain biking for the legendary Minion downhill and trail tire, Maxxis is one of the most comprehensive tire lines in cycling.
 Fat bike tires are no

-exception: the Minion FBF, Minion FBR, and Colossus tires cover a range of fat bike needs.
+exception: the Minion FBF, Minion FBR, Recon, High Roller, and Chronicle tires cover a range of fat bike needs.

-All three of Maxxis’ fat bike tires are available in 26” and 27.5” diameters.
+All five of Maxxis’ fat bike tires are available in 26” and 27.5” diameters, except for the Chronicle which is just 27.5.
 Widths are model-specific without much choice, so some fat bike owners will find the right Maxxis tire for their terrain is not available in a size appropriate for their frame.

 Available treads show Maxxis’ off-road focus, with Minion FBF and FBR models borrowing names and tread patterns from their well-known mountain bike counterparts.
 The Minion FBR should suit most riders looking for a tall tread in soft terrain such as mud in snow, with higher speed trail riding in mind.
 The Minion FBF is a bit extreme, and only the most aggressive riders in the most challenging conditions will benefit from its massive knobs for use as a front tire.
 The Colossus’ knobs are shallower than either Minion model but tall by any other standard, making it a good all-around at home in the flat but capable of tackling some trails.

 Buyers looking for a tubeless Maxxis tire should make sure that “TR” is prominently featured in product descriptions or packaging, as well as on the tire itself.
-Find Maxxis tires here.
+Find Maxxis tires here on Amazon.

 Terrene: Most Versatile